arrrlo/Google-Images-Search/README.md

-<h1>Search for image using Google Custom Search API and resize & crop the image afterwords</h1>
+<h1>Search for image using Google Custom Search API and resize & crop the image afterwords using Python</h1>

 <p>